Bridging the micro-Hz gravitational wave gap via Doppler tracking with the Uranus Orbiter and Probe Mission: Massive black hole binaries, early universe signals and ultra-light dark matter: Beyond the Baseline: Reducing the Allan deviation

-Glitches and unmodelled accelerations, e.g. from solar winds or imprecisions in the planetary ephemeris, may also leave residual imprints on Doppler time series.
-However these outliers will not influence the coherent stacking of the GW signal in the experiment.
+Glitches and unmodelled accelerations, \eg, from solar winds or imprecisions in the planetary ephemeris, may also leave residual imprints on the Doppler time series.
+However, these outliers will not influence the coherent stacking of the GW signal in the experiment.
 A more quantitative treatment of their influence can be addressed by a more detailed simulation of the mission's trajectory, once the satellite specifications are known.
+Connected to this, one must also consider the noise from asteroids in the Solar system.
+A simple estimate using Brownian-motion argument~\cite{Loeb:2024ekw} suggests a noise level in the solar system barycenter of order $10^{-15}$ in the 10~nHz range due to asteroids smaller than 80~km.
+Furthermore, the results in Ref.~\cite{Fedderke:2020yfy} indicate a noise level lower than $10^{-18}$ for the potential generated by asteroids on a satellite at $\sim$AU from the Sun (with typical frequencies around and below $\mu$Hz), which would be irrelevant to the scientific outcome we outlined.
+However, a more detailed analysis confirming this expectation and considering a realistic mission trajectory and possible mitigation measures using updated asteroid ephemerides (see Ref.~\cite{NANOGrav:2020tig} for the current strategy followed by NANOGrav) seems opportune. {We reserve a more thorough analysis of different noise sources in the low frequency part of the noise PSD for future work.}